PgDoorman Basic Usage Guide

 pgdoorman=> SHOW STATS;

-Statistics are presented per database with the following metrics:
+Statistics are presented per (database, user) pair:

 MetricDescription

-total_xact_countTotal number of SQL transactions processed since startup
+total_xact_countTotal SQL transactions since startup

-total_query_countTotal number of SQL commands processed since startup
+total_query_countTotal SQL commands since startup

-total_receivedTotal bytes of network traffic received from clients
+total_receivedTotal bytes received from clients

-total_sentTotal bytes of network traffic sent to clients
+total_sentTotal bytes sent to clients

-total_query_timeTotal microseconds spent actively executing queries
+total_query_timeTotal microseconds executing queries

 total_wait_timeTotal microseconds clients spent waiting for a server connection